redecheck/redecheck/README.md

 thus making it as easy as is possible to locate and fix any detected problems.

 The report is split into three sections, corresponding to the three main layout features of responsive web design: visibility, alignment and width.
-Here we'll present an example of each category of error, with a guide on how to understand them:
+In the following content, we'll present an example of each category of error, in addition to furnishing a guide on how to understand them:

 #### Visibility Errors